EU finance ministers to mull plan to cut terror funds

 European investigators can access bank transfers data involving EU citizens only after a specific request to the U.S. authorities.
 The French complain about "relatively strict terms" and "slow reaction times" from Washington.

-"French authorities are in favour of creating an autonomous European TFTP as a complement to the U.S. programme which would directly use data on EU citizens," the paper said.
+"French authorities are in favor of creating an autonomous European TFTP as a complement to the U.S. program which would directly use data on EU citizens," the paper said.

-The existing TFTP programme is controversial in Europe because of its impact on the privacy of EU citizens and of possible abuses carried out by U.S. intelligence services.
-EU lawmakers have repeatedly asked to suspend the programme.
+The existing TFTP program is controversial in Europe because of its impact on the privacy of EU citizens and of possible abuses carried out by U.S. intelligence services.
+EU lawmakers have repeatedly asked to suspend the program.

 (Writing by Francesco Guarascio; Editing by Tom Heneghan)